ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 Accessed 2017-01-06.
 [^2]: [Generative Justice Wiki Home Page](https://generativejustice.wikispaces.com/),
 Accessed 2017-01-06.

+(Better for citation 2 to use:
+Eglash, Ron.
+2016.
+"An Introduction to Generative Justice."
+Teknokultura 13(2): 369-404.
+The quote is on page 382.)
+)

 [^3]: ["Horizontal Organization", International Institute for Organization Research](http://www.anarchy.no/horizon1.html), accessed 2017-01-06.
 ISSN 0800-0220.
 [^4]: [Quantitative Metrics for Generative Justice: Graphing the value of diversity](http://revistas.ucm.es/index.php/TEKN/article/viewFile/52838/50004), Brian Rober Callahan, Charles Hathaway, Mukkai Krishnamoorthy.
 Accessed 2017-01-06.

+(This is not a good use of my article.
+Prefer to use the Eglash article, above.
+If you would like to use my article, talk about how scholars have begun to propose quantitative metrics for measuring value generation, metrics which might be useful when talking to other cbacs, corporations, or the government.
+Please cite my article as follows:
+Callahan, Brian Robert, Charles Hathaway, and Mukkai Krishnamoorthy.
+2016.
+"Quantitative Metrics for Generative Justice: Graphing the value of diversity."
+Teknokultura 13(2): 567-586.
+)

 [^5]: ["Against (the concept of) populism," Barry Hindess](https://www.opendemocracy.net/barry-hindess/against-concept-of-populism), accessed 2017-01-06.
 [^6]: ["Consensus Decision Making," ACT UP](http://www.actupny.org/documents/CDdocuments/Consensus.html),